ryanatkn/gro/contributing.md

 So Gro sits in a pre-alpha limbo.
 For other reasons too — things may change dramatically and I don't want the friction of breaking external users this early.
 I value your time too!!
+There probably won't be too much chaos-churn, but some % of dev users are demanding to a degree I can't support yet.

 All that said: **if you draw inside its lines, Gro is a good development tool today _IMO_**.
 (I think its task runner alone is worth the dependency (TODO publish a slim `gro-cli`))